 According to Verizon, the majority of consumers would be hesitant to do business with an organization that has suffered a data breach.
 If you’re having trouble justifying the cost of robust security solutions, this is what you need to think about: being complacent about PCI DSS compliance today could lead to years of lost customers and a damaged reputation for your brand.

 Stemming from statistic number six, the 2017 SecurityMetrics study also found that the average breached merchant was not compliant with a significant percentage of PCI DSS requirements at the time of breach.
-The study supposes that this lack of compliance is attributed to a lack of trust in the effectiveness of these regulations, or a believe that PCI requirements are too technical or too costly to implement.
+The study supposes that this lack of compliance is attributed to a lack of trust in the effectiveness of these regulations, or a belief that PCI requirements are too technical or too costly to implement.

 It’s clear that many organizations are struggling with PCI DSS compliance.
 It doesn’t have to be difficult.
 Seek out security software solutions that protect your valuable data using up-to-date methods, generate detailed logs to keep auditors happy, and allow you to easily test for PCI DSS compliance.